WESTERN AUSTRALIA SOUTHWEST 13 days

 DAY 3

-• Rottnest Island is 19 km from Fremantle.
-It is a protected nature reserve with quokkas, white sandy beaches, and quiet bays.
+• Rottnest Island lies 19 km off Fremantle.
+It's a protected nature reserve home to quokkas, white sandy beaches, and peaceful bays.

-• Locals come here to swim, surf, snorkel, fish, and relax.
-The nearby coral reefs and shipwrecks make diving and snorkeling very enjoyable.
+• Locals come to swim, surf, snorkel, fish, and relax.
+Nearby coral reefs and shipwrecks make diving and snorkeling especially enjoyable..

 • Hop aboard the ferry to Rottnest Island.